 In this paper, we consider inputs that are realizations of variance-stationary discrete-time stochastic $\mathbb{R}$-valued processes $ \mathbf{z}=\left( z_t\right)_{t\in \Z_-}$.
 Additionally, since we study only the memory reconstruction information processing tasks, the target process $\mathbf{y}$ is a forward-shifted version of the input process $\mathbf{z}$.
 In the stochastic setting, one can show that the same condition $\rho(A)<1$ is sufficient for the almost sure unique existence of a solution of \eqref{eq:ESN_def_1}.
 More explicitly, if $\rho(A)<1$ and the input process ${\bf z} $ is such that $\operatorname{Var}(z _t)< c $ for all $t \in \mathbb{Z}_{-} $ and a finite constant $c >0 $, then there exists an a.s. unique sequence of random variables $\mathbf{x} $ such that

-This statement is a corollary of \cite[Proposition C.9]{luetkepohl:book} that requires the absolute summability of the sequence $\left\{A ^j \mathbf{C}\right\}_{j \in \mathbb{N}} $ which is, in turn, a consequence of the hypothesis $\rho(A)<1$ and part (i) of Proposition 4.2 \cite{RC16}.
-Additionally, a proof similar to the one of Proposition 4.1 \cite{RC15} guarantees that if ${\bf z} $ is variance stationary, then so is $\mathbf{x} $.
+This statement is a corollary of \cite{luetkepohl:book}, Proposition C.9, which requires the absolute summability of the sequence $\left\{A ^j \mathbf{C}\right\}_{j \in \mathbb{N}} $ which is, in turn, a consequence of the hypothesis $\rho(A)<1$ and part (i) of Proposition 4.2 in \cite{RC16}.
+Additionally, a proof similar to the one of Proposition 4.1 in \cite{RC15} guarantees that if ${\bf z} $ is variance stationary, then so is $\mathbf{x} $.
 Statements of this type in which the $L ^2 $ convergence is replaced by metric convergence in the Wasserstein space can be found in \cite{RC27}.

 In contrast to conventional recurrent neural networks, where all the network weights (parameters) are subject to training, the parameters of the state equations of reservoir systems are \textit{fixed}, and exclusively the readout map is estimated based on the learning task of interest.
 More explicitly, within the reservoir computing paradigm, in the case of LESN, the matrix parameters ${A}$, $\mathbf{C}$ and $\boldsymbol{\zeta}$ are sampled randomly from (matrix) probability distributions prescribed a priori and $\mathbf{W}$ is estimated.
 The choice of the law and the properties of these parameters are known to have a significant impact on the performance of the ESN in practical applications.